37 Cheap Items that Will Remain Priceless in Prepping

 14. Bandages

 Bandages are another essential item to have on hand for first aid purposes, especially if you have children.
 But they can also be used to make a splint or to cover a wound to keep it clean.
-You’ll want a supply of various sizes to have the best coverage for the numerous injuries that might be experienced.
+You’ll want a supply of various sizes to ensure the best coverage for the numerous injuries that might occur.

 15. Lighters

-Lighters will be extremely valuable following a major disaster because they can be used to start a fire, light your way, help attract rescue teams, and more.
+Lighters will be extremely valuable after a major disaster because they can be used to start fires, light your way, attract rescue teams, and more.

 16. Matches